 Our chili includes three different beans, three different peppers, and three different meat- alternatives.
 Yes, you read that right, there are no animal products in our chili.
-This plant-based chili brings heat, fantastic flavor, and it’s good for you!
-That’s what we call a triple threat.
+This plant-based chili brings heat, fantastic flavor, and no animals were harmed!
+That’s what we call a Triple Threat.

-We decorated our stand with hearts because February is National Heart Month, plant-based diets are heart healthy, and V-Day was right around the corner.
+We decorated our table stand with hearts because February is National Heart Month because plant-based diets are heart healthy and V-Day was right around the corner.
 (Yes, I know it’s now April, this post has been sitting in my drafts box foreveeerrrr, currently this blog takes a backseat to my work with patients/clients and grad school…. #priorities.
 Some day i’ll figure out how to do it all. 😉 )

 The people next to us made “Out of this World” chili and were wearing orange astronaut suits (!), no joke, it was awesome.
 I did not sample any of the competition’s creations because they all had meat and that is not my cup of ….err chili, but it was fun to see what ingredients people used and the different themes.